 Complete the Task Sequence Wizard by selecting the appropriate UDI-based task sequence.
 At the appropriate task sequence step, the UDI Wizard starts.

 Here will be progress bars for the entire Task Sequence as well as for each step of the Task Sequence.

-When process initiates, It will first download the Toolkit Package which includes all the required scripts and needed files which need to use MDT.
+When the process initiates, It will first download the Toolkit Package which includes all the required scripts and needed files that need to use MDT.

-Once the Gather, Validate phases completed, you will prompt with added UDI Wizard pages.
+Once the Gather, and Validate phases are completed, you will be prompt with added UDI Wizard pages.